 Typos and unclear job descriptions will scare away applicants and can harm your company’s reputation.
 Would you apply for a job opening seeking someone “capable of ruining an office?”
 What about applying for a “resauce” or “purrchaysing manger” position?

 Spelling and grammar mistakes discredit your company, decrease the readability of your job postings, and make it difficult for your position to appear in a search.

 Your job postings should also avoid words that telegraph bias.
 Use “job candidate” rather than “he” or “she” – and “leader” or “chairperson” rather than “chairman.”

 Don’t let easily avoidable errors keep quality candidates from applying for your job opening.
 Job postings with too many mistakes could be seen as fraudulent and can hurt your brand.
 Have at least one person in your office proofread your job posting before you make it public.

 Most people now use their smartphones for a significant portion of their web browsing.
 This means any potential applicants will likely read your job posting on their phone.

 That’s why your job postings must be mobile friendly.
 These small screens require you to use fewer words, shorter paragraphs and concise messaging.
 There’s no need to include your company’s history since its founding.

 Job postings that are too long will be skipped because candidates will get tired of scrolling and move on to the next listing.
 The shorter that scroll time, the better.

 It’s important to keep in mind that many job searchers will bypass your introductory text and scroll straight to the job description and requirements.
-Paint a quick picture of the job, with the most essential details, and include your company website.
+A great job posting paints a quick picture of the job, with the most essential details, and includes your company website.

 If the position sounds interesting, candidates will want to learn more about your company and its culture on your website or job landing page.